Alice Springs & surrounds 24-hour itinerary

-This handy itinerary will help you make the most of your 24 hours in Alice Springs.
+Make the most of your 24 hours in Alice Springs!

-Discover what the locals love about this bustling town and get up close and personal with local wildlife, visit historic landmarks, get acquainted with the thriving café culture and immerse yourself in the traditional and contemporary local aboriginal art.
+Discover what the locals love about this bustling town and meet native wildlife, visit historic landmarks, get amongst the thriving café culture and immerse yourself in the traditional and contemporary local Aboriginal art.

 Drift away on a hot air balloon ride